 Just having the system in place isn’t enough.
 Think of it like an old phone booth on a street corner.
 That thing may look for all the world like an apparatus for communication, but it isn’t connected to phone lines anymore, and it’s about as useful as a stone when you want to make a call.

 Getting a suitable fire protection system and critical equipment like fire extinguishers and exit lights is a great first step.
-And we hope you’ve worked with a reputable company who can design, install, and service exactly what you need for whatever unique circumstances your business presents.
+And we hope you’ve worked with a reputable fire protection company that can design, install, and service exactly what you need for whatever unique circumstances your business presents.
 There’s still more to think about.
 See below for a list of considerations that are integral for effective fire protection.

 1. Keeping in Accordance with Your Insurance Policy.